Zi-yangChen/VERD/README.md

 ### 3. De novo design

-If you want to design CREs from scratch with PRIME, prepare a plain-text sequence file (one sequence per line).
+If you want to design CREs with PRIME, prepare a plain-text sequence file (one sequence per line).

+Run:

 ```bash
 python generate.py --config config_for_generation.json